davidxmoody/davidxmoody.com/src/posts/2014-11-24-host-any-static-site-with-github-pages.md

 This third option is actually something I discovered myself.
 Well, I didn't exactly create the whole thing from scratch but I did manage to piece it all together without following a specific guide.

-It solves most of the problems with the above options in the most concise way I can think of.
+It solves some of the problems with the above options in the most concise way I can think of.
 You don't have to have multiple branches on your filesystem at the same time, you also don't even have to switch branches at any point.

 Here's the script: